lilagents-team/firehouse-laywer-b/content/newsletters/March2017FINAL.md

 source_pdf: "March2017FINAL.pdf"
 metadata_quality: high
 search_keywords: "The newsletter discusses public contracts and their implications, mandatory reporter duties for emergency services, child abuse reporting laws, and strict standards for EMS compliance.
 It also highlig..."
+summary: "The newsletter discusses key legal issues including public contracts, child abuse reporting laws, mandatory reporter duties, and emergency services compliance.
+It highlights cases such as Eric T. Quinney's contract dispute with the Washington State Police and emphasizes strict standards for EMS operations."
 processed_date: 2025-08-22
 layout: newsletter
 ---